 How will you know if your doctor has elected to participate in an ACO?

-If you received a letter in the mail informing you of our new ACO, it is because your doctor or health care provider has elected to participate in the Keystone Accountable Care Organization — a new care coordination program from Medicare.
-The goal of the Keystone ACO is to provide you with improved coordinated care across care settings including hospital stays, doctors’ offices, rehabilitative centers, and long-term care facilities.
+A sign or notice will be hanging in the waiting room of your doctor or health care provider's office informing you that he or she has elected to participate in the Keystone Accountable Care Organization.
+The goal of the Keystone ACO is to provide you with improved coordinated care across care settings including hospital stays, doctors' offices, rehabilitative centers, and long-term care facilities.

 How will your doctor's participation in the Keystone ACO benefit you?